The Crate: Plot

-He dopes Stanley's drink, and while Stanley is unconscious Henry writes and leaves a letter for Wilma to find and then drives to the University where he cleans up the blood and remaining scraps from the beast.
-Wilma meanwhile comes home and finds the letter and after reading it races up to the University.
+He dopes Stanley's drink, and while Stanley is unconscious Henry writes and leaves a letter for Wilma to find and then drives to the university where he cleans up the blood and remaining scraps from the beast.
+Wilma meanwhile comes home and finds the letter and after reading it races up to the university.
 Henry had led her to believe in the note that Stanley had attacked a female grad student earlier and that she was now hiding underneath the stairs and that only Wilma would be able to talk her out.
 As Wilma peers under the stairs looking for the girl, Henry quickly comes up and pushes her from behind up against the beast's crate and starts screaming for it to come out and feed on her.
-After an initial delay that sees Wilma start to berate Henry, the beast - Northrup likens it to a Tasmanian devil, albeit possibly having six legs - does indeed appear and eat Wilma completely, then retreats back into its crate.
+After an initial delay that sees Wilma start to berate Henry, the beast – Northrup likens it to a Tasmanian devil, albeit possibly having six legs – does indeed appear and eat Wilma completely, then retreats back into its crate.

 As Henry carefully loads the crate into another larger crate for disposal, he notes that Wilma's face (and only her face) is still visible in the crate.
 Northrup drives the crate within a crate to a local quarry and tips the entire cargo into the deep quarry lake.

-Upon his return home Stanley wakes up, and the two decide to keep quiet about the entire incident - Stanley has gained a friend, and Northrup has lost his abusive wife, a situation that both are happy with.
+Upon his return home Stanley wakes up, and the two decide to keep quiet about the entire incident – Stanley has gained a friend, and Northrup has lost his abusive wife, a situation that both are happy with.

-Film adaptations
+Film adaptation

 The story was adapted as a segment in the film Creepshow.
 Although there are numerous small changes, the film version remains essentially faithful to the written source material.
 The changes include the depiction of the beast as a small ape-like creature with a mouth full of razor-sharp teeth, and the beast breaking out of the waterlogged crate after being dumped in the 400 ft lake.

-In the ninth installment of the Friday the 13th franchise, Jason Goes to Hell: The Final Friday, an Easter egg of "The Crate" can be seen - labeled "Arctic Expedition Julia Carpenter Horlicks University".

-A crate marked "Ship to Horlicks University via Julia Carpenter" can be seen in The Walking Dead, Episode 1 of Season 5.
-While trying to escape from Terminus, Rick Grimes, Glenn, Daryl and Bob try to save someone trapped in a container.
-As they run across the street, the container can be seen off to the right of the screen.

-There were three original prop crates made for "The Crate" segment of the film Creepshow by production designer Cletus Anderson.
+Production designer Cletus Anderson made three prop crates for this segment.
 A bloody crate, formerly owned by director George A. Romero, is owned by David Burian, prop collector and film archivist.
 The other two crates are owned by KNB FX co-owner Greg Nicotero (who purchased it from special effects artist Tom Savini) and Creepshow soundtrack composer John Harrison.